cliffordru/PatientManager/PatientManagerService/README.md

 # Patterns Used

-This solution template has code built in to support a few common patterns, especially Domain Driven Design patterns.
+This solution has been built with a few common patterns, especially Domain Driven Design patterns.